R-Owino/R-Owino/README.md

 - :seedling: Learning Software Engineering.

-- :thinking: I'm looking for help with learning C.
+- 🥳: Having fun with Python.

 - 😄 I use tabs, not spaces.